-- (1) A team shall consist of four parachutists of either or both sexes.
-A team may, however, register five names, no more than one of who is registered with any other team and any four of the five team members so registered may jump in any round of the competition, subject to 5.1.9 (2).
+- (1) A team shall consist of four/five parachutists of either or both sexes.
+In the case of a 4-person team, the team may register five names, no more than one of who is registered with any other team and any four of the five team members so registered may jump in any round of the competition, subject to 5.1.9 (2).
 No other substitution will be permitted.
-Any team that, for any reason, is permanently reduced to three or fewer members shall be eliminated from the event. - Special consideration should be made to allow the National Accuracy Team to jump together for training purposes, if they so choose.
-Where the National Accuracy Team has elected, at the start of the event, to jump with all five of its members, all five scores shall count for the total score for each round. - (2) No competitor may jump with more than one team during the same round.
+Any team that, for any reason, is permanently reduced to three or fewer members shall be scored as individuals only. - (2) No competitor may jump with more than one team during the same round.
 If any competitor is registered with more than one team in one event and has already jumped with one team and for any reason jumps with a second team during a subsequent round, that competitor must not jump again with the first team.
 In the event that a team is awarded a rejump for a round and if a team member is injured and is unable to make the rejump, then this provision will not apply to the rejump, in that a registered member who has already jumped that round with another team may make the rejump, in order to allow the team to complete the rejump.
 The question of valid injury shall, be decided by the competition management specifically, the Meet Director, Chief Judge, Meet Safety Officer and any medical doctor present.

 - (3) Ghost Jumpers in the event there are not sufficient competitors to make up full four person teams, other jumpers may enter a team made up of themselves and a maximum of three 'ghost jumpers'.
 The ghost jumpers will be randomly selected by secret draw, from all jumpers in the event.
 The competitor numbers (excluding Guests) will be sealed in a container at the start of the event.
 At the end of the event the EJ will draw the appropriate amount of competitor numbers from the container.
 The scores of these competitors will be the scores to make the said team complete.
 Medals are only presented to the actual bodies on the 'ghost jumpers' team.
-The DZ is not required to send an aircraft load with empty slots. - (4) Each team will make three jumps from 1100 metres (3500 ft), all of which shall be scored.
-Two rounds constitute a valid event. - (5) The jump order for the Team Accuracy event is determined per 4.2 of these rules. - (6) All four team members shall jump on the same pass to the same target and be scored.
-Each team member will be measured to a maximum of 16 cm.

-There must be clear separation between all jumpers on exit.
-Violation of this provision may be a breach of CSPA Technical Recommendation 3.17 (no FS below 3500ft.) and, if so, will result in the provisions of PIM4B - General Section Competition rules 5.4

-Interference between team members will not be grounds for a rejump and the provisions of Individual Accuracy Landing 5.1.7 (4) do not apply.

-- (7) Should a competitor be injured, it may be necessary for the judges to wave off another team member.
-This will only be done with a large red flag or smoke, as per Individual Accuracy, 5.1.7 (4).
-All other signals should be ignored by the jumper. - (8) All rules for the Individual Accuracy Landing Event apply, as written, to the Team Accuracy event with the exception of 5.1, 5.1.2 and 5.1.7 (4) except if the AMD cannot be repositioned because of insufficient separation between team members, in which case, if the team member lands on the AMD, he shall receive the score indicated.
-If the AMD cannot be reset, the score will be 0.16 metres.
+The DZ is not required to send an aircraft load with empty slots. - (4) Each team will make eight jumps from 1210 metres (4000 ft), all of which shall be scored.
+Five rounds constitute a valid event. - (5) The jump order for the Team Accuracy event is determined per 4.2 of these rules. - (6) All four (or five) team members shall jump on the same pass to the same target and be scored.
+Each team member will be measured to a maximum of 16 cm. - (7) There must be clear separation between all jumpers on exit.
+Violation of this provision may be a breach of CSPA Technical Recommendation 3.17 (no FS below 3500ft.) and, if so, will result in the provisions of PIM4B - General Section Competition rules 5.4. - (8) Interference between team members may be grounds for a rejump. - (9) Should a competitor be injured, it may be necessary for the judges to wave off another team member.
+This may be done with a large red flag or smoke, as per Individual Accuracy, 5.1.7 (4) or as covered in the event briefing by the Event Judge. - (10) All rules for the Individual Accuracy Landing Event apply, as written, to the Team Accuracy event with the exception of 5.1, number of rounds. - (11) If the team member does not land on the AMD, the score will be 16 cm.